Innovator and Educator

 When she worked at the University of New Mexico Cancer Care Alliance, Verschraegen was a big part of the HERO Program (Helping to Enhance Research Oncology), which honored those who volunteered for the experimental treatments in the name of research.
-She brought that commitment to Vermont in 2011, overseeing both the research and cancer care at the College of Medicine.

 Verschraegen is a board-certified oncologist who has worked with mesothelioma, metastatic melanomas, sarcomas, gynecologic malignancies and other uncommon cancers.
 She also has worked with new anti-cancer drugs and treatments of solid tumors, always stressing the importance of clinical trials to help improve therapies.